- MA (Hons) Psychology – The University of Aberdeen (2009)

 - Listed on the BPS Register of Qualifications in Test Use (RQTU)

-Katarzyna is a Research Fellow at Leeds University Business School.
+Katarzyna is a Postgraduate Researcher at Leeds University Business School.
 She graduated from the University of Aberdeen in July 2009 with a degree in Psychology.
 She then relocated to London and completed an MSc in Organisational Psychology at the City University London, graduating in 2010.
 While studying for her MSc, Katarzyna gained her British Psychological Society (BPS) Test User Occupational Qualifications in Ability and Personality (formerly known as Qualifications in Occupational Testing Level A and Level B (Intermediate)).

-Katarzyna is currently working on the EU Horizon 2020 IMPACT Project investigating impact of cultural aspects in the management of emergencies in public transport.
 Since she joined the University of Leeds in August 2011, she has been involved in a number of research projects including two large projects funded by the UK Government Innovate UK (formerly known as the Technology Strategy Board) in collaboration with Rolls-Royce plc.
 As part of the SILOET project she investigated how and why people share knowledge using different communication media and provided recommendations on the most effective meeting and email practice.
 Within the SILOET 2 project she worked with the team to provide optimal process and methods for capturing knowledge from experts to support design automation and reusable human readable knowledge.
 Katarzyna was also involved in smaller research projects looking at the future of UK manufacturing and conducting an appraisal of a professional development programme.